Guylu/OCT_Interpretability/README.md

 *
 *
 *

+Quick demonstration of how Vision models (in the example: ConvNext - A ConvNet for the 2020s [2022] ) learn a latent representation of the Kermany Retinal OCT scans dataset:
 </div>
 <div align="center">
   <img width="30%" alt="Self-attention from a Vision Transformer with 8x8 patches trained with DINO" src="imgs/ConvNextLearning.gif">